 - Guidance on Northern Long-Eared Bat

-Under the Note to paragraph (d) of Section 1.1307, the Commission requires an Applicant to prepare an EA that considers the effects on migratory birds when a proposed antenna structure will be over 450 feet above ground level (AGL).
+Under the Note to paragraph (d) of Section 1.1307, the Commission’s rules require an applicant to prepare an EA that considers the effects on migratory birds when a proposed antenna structure will be over 450 feet above ground level (AGL).
 Each year, millions of birds collide with communications towers and die.
 Tall, lit, and guy-wired towers are implicated in significantly more bird fatalities than short, unlit, self-supported towers.
-However, towers of almost any height have the potential to harm migratory birds, and tower owners can reduce or minimize these effects in a number of ways, often with little or no cost to the tower owner.
-For example, because birds are attracted to non-flashing lights but less so to flashing lights, using flashing lights can prevent collisions.
+However, towers of almost any height have the potential to harm migratory birds, and tower owners can reduce or minimize these effects in a number of ways, often at little or no cost to the tower owner.
+For example, using flashing lights can help prevent collisions because birds are less attracted to flashing lights than non-flashing lights.

-The U.S. Fish and Wildlife Service (FWS) has formulated voluntary guidelines for tower siting to address potential effects on migratory birds.
+The USFWS has formulated voluntary guidelines for tower siting to address potential effects on migratory birds.
 These guidelines include suggestions on tower siting, height, and lighting to avoid adverse effects to migratory birds.
 The Avian Power Line Interaction Committee (APLIC), a collaboration of the utility industry, wildlife resource agencies, conservation groups, and manufacturers of avian protection products, also developed guidance for methods to reduce bird/power line electrocutions and collisions which reduces bird mortalities and associated power outages.
 Tower owners should consider incorporating these guidelines into their tower projects and maintenance operations.